The Pendle Witches - A Guide for Kids

 The authorities looked into what happened at the Malkin Tower meeting and arrested 8 more people who went to the meeting: Elizabeth Device, James Device, Jane Bulcock, John Bulcock, Alice Nutter, Katherine Hewitt, Alice Grey and Jennet Preston.
 They were sent to Lancaster Castle to be imprisoned with Demdike, Alison Device, Chattox, and Anne Redfern.
 Now 12 people had been arrested for witchcraft from Pendle.

-The trials of the Pendle Witches took place on 18th & 19th August 1612.
+The trials of the Pendle Witches took place on 18th & 19th of August 1612.
 The accused people were not allowed a lawyer to defend them or to call any witnesses to plead their case.

 There was very little evidence against any of those who were arrested.
 But this didn’t stop the supposed witches from pointing the finger to accuse each other of many different crimes by witchcraft, including murders that had happened years before (such as the murder of John Device, Alison’s father), cursing innocent villagers, making clay models (like voodoo dolls) and even having marks on their bodies from the devil.